global-asp/asp-source/en/0052_simbegwire.md

 smiling.

 ##
-“Hello Simbegwire, your father told me a lot about you,” said Anita.
+"Hello Simbegwire, your father told me a lot about you," said Anita.
 But she did not smile or take the girl's hand.
 Simbegwire's father was happy and